The Second Time Around: First — TWINS. Then a SINGLETON SURROGACY.

 Two Fathers, Two Embryos

-Gina had come upon the ARTparenting website in 2014, and everything from the match with intended parents to the trouble-free pregnancy to the healthy delivery of the couple’s boy-and-girl twins went amazingly smoothly.
+Everything from the match with the intended parents to the trouble-free pregnancy to the healthy delivery of the couple’s boy-and-girl twins went amazingly smoothly.
 Fortuitously, the two fathers had each fertilized one of the two embryos that were implanted — so one twin was the genetic child of one father, and the other twin was the genetic child of the other father.

-The entire surrogacy had gone so well the first time around that the couple reached out to ARTparenting again to see if Gina would consider helping them add another child to their family —with a second surrogacy.
+The entire surrogacy had gone so well the first time around that the couple reached out to see if Gina would consider helping them add another child to their family —with a second surrogacy.

 Gina happily agreed.